bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

-Of course, there is not much precision (read: mathematics) in what we've said, we're just trying to gain some intuition on how we would ideally reason about propositions with varying degress of plausibility.
+Of course, there is not much precision (read: mathematics) in what we've said, we're just trying to gain some intuition on how we would ideally reason about propositions with varying degrees of plausibility.
 In whatever system we end up designing, we'd like to keep the spirit of R1-R4 in tact because it follows what we would expect a smart rational person to conclude.